Recognizing that you are your own worst enemy is an extremely painful experience.

-Those of us who have had self esteem problems have a hard time admitting our mistakes.
-Acknowledging that we're doing ourselves harm is very depressing.
+Those of us who have self esteem problems have a hard time admitting our mistakes.
+Acknowledging that you're doing yourself harm can be very depressing.

 But patterns start emerging.
-If we abuse alcohol or other substances, we're shooting ourselves in the foot.
+If you abuse alcohol or other substances, you're shooting yourself in the foot.
 Singles with those problems are loathe to recognize they have a problem.
 And yes, Christians can and do get involved in substance abuse.

-Being promiscuous because of a deep desire for love can also get us into trouble.
+Being promiscuous because of a deep desire for love can also get you into trouble.
 It's not only unwanted pregnancies or STDs, but the inevitable broken heart that comes from shallow encounters.